jan-patrick/sketch_artboard-history/README.md

 Limitations (for now):
 - Switch between two Artboards (cmd + alt + z)
-- only works on one page (no switching between Artboards on different pages for now).
-There will be a History for every page itself.
+- only works between different pages after switching and selecting Artboards on different pages back once (already working on the fix).

+Feel free to create an [issue](https://github.com/jan-patrick/sketch_artboard-history/issues) if something does not work probably or if you have a feature request.

 Shortcut:
 alt + cmd + z / opt + cmd + z